a4lg/ffuzzypp/README.md

 Differences between ssdeep
 ---------------------------

-Unlike ssdeep and libffuzzy 2.x, it supports `'\n'` as a terminator when you are parsing digests.
-It enables you to parse digest from the string read from `fgets` function (see usage of `FFUZZYPP_COMPATIBILITY_SEPARATORS` macro for details).

 When comparing identical digests, ssdeep 2.9 and 2.13 return different values.
 By default, ffuzzy++ emulates behavior of version 2.13.
 If you define `FFUZZYPP_COMPATIBILITY_SSDEEP_2_9`, ffuzzy++ will